ionic-team/ionic-docs/src/pages/enterprise/dialogs.md

 *__description__*: This plugin gives you ability to access and customize the device native dialogs.

-Requires Cordova plugin: `cordova-plugin-dialogs`.
-For more info, please see the [Dialogs plugin docs](https://github.com/apache/cordova-plugin-dialogs).

 *__usage__*:
  ```typescript
 import { Dialogs } from '@ionic-enterprise/dialogs/ngx';